Updated February 11, 2023

-You can modify it for your child as you need too.
+You can modify it for your child as you need to.

-Our kid’s sometimes do these q-tip activities over a few days.
+Our kid sometimes does these q-tip activities over a few days.

 Your toddler will almost certainly enjoy doing this with you, and you’ll end up with some great memories.

 Be sure to display their finished q-tip painting, children love to see their artwork throughout the house.